 Anyone who has read the About The Tea Table page will know that I initially started working here doing photography for magazine ads, then eventually for the first version of the web site.
 Commercial Photography is actually what my education is in, so it’s hard to believe that was also my first work with digital photography, after a lifetime of shooting on film.
 It’s amazing how photography has changed (mostly for the worse, I think, but that’s another story) in the roughly 11 years since then.

 What the info page does not say is that prior to my career in Commercial Photography, I worked for several years, right out of school, for a large, global corporation.
 It was that experience which has shaped how I run The Tea Table more than anything else.
-Maybe not in the way you would expect, however.
+Maybe not in the way one might expect, however.

 Like so many people, I came out of college ready to take on the world.
 I was hired for my Corporate job the day before graduation.
 What I didn’t expect is that my time in the corporate world would leave me so disillusioned and even a little disgusted.
 I was probably naive, but I didn’t expect the business world to be more about appearance, ego and immediate sales at all costs, rather than simply conducting business in a sensible way.
 I certainly didn’t expect it to be so short sighted.